 I also found that cells with the plasmid-based gfp reporter for bS21-1 had increased reporter gene expression in low pH MHB.
 This suggests that low pH could lead to an increased abundance of the rpsU1 transcript.
-However, these results could not be validated in cells containing the chromosomally-encoded lacZ reporter construct.
+However, these results could not be validated in cells containing the chromosomally-encoded bS21-1 lacZ reporter construct.
 In fact, there was nearly no reporter gene activity (ß-galactosidase activity) after cells were incubated for one hour in low pH.

 The discordance between these reporters may be explained by a few options.
-First, the gfp reporter construct to assess bS21-1 production may have reported for another gene in the operon, the cold shock family protein, CspC.
+First, the gfp reporter construct to assess bS21-1 production may more accurately reveal regulation of the first gene in the operon, the cold shock family protein, cpsC.
 It is possible that cspC is induced in low pH conditions but that other regulatory mechanisms prevent additional production of bS21-1 (and thus, production of ß-galactosidase from the translational reporter).
-However, it is also possible that the low pH conditions inactivated the ß-galactosidase enzyme.
+However, it seems more likely that the low pH conditions inactivated the ß-galactosidase enzyme.
 In particular, I also found that cells with the bS21-3 lacZ reporter construct had no reporter activity when tested in the same low pH condition.

-Together, I found that F. tularensis cells grown in different growth media appear to have increased production of bS21-1 and bS21-3 and low pH may induce production of bS21-1.
+Together, I found that F. tularensis cells grown in different growth media appear to have increased production of bS21-1 and bS21-3, and low pH may induce production of bS21-1.
 However, much remains to be found about how production of these ribosomal proteins is controlled.

 FURTHER QUESTIONS

-1. Does bS21-2 definitively affects the stability of its own transcript, and is this a direct interaction?
+1. Does bS21-2 definitively affect the stability of its own transcript, and is this a direct interaction?

 In Chapter 2, I explored the cis-encoded factors which lead to the regulation of the rpsU2 transcript by its own protein.
 Specifically, I established that the 5′ UTR of rpsU2 is sufficient to lead to regulation by bS21-2.
 This led me to investigate whether or not bS21-2 was impacting the stability of its own transcript.
-In multiple replicates of this experiment the mRNA corresponding to the rpsU2 operon had increased stability in wild-type cells compared to cells lacking bS21-2.
+In multiple replicates of this experiment, the mRNA corresponding to the rpsU2 operon had increased stability in wild-type cells compared to cells lacking bS21-2.
 However, these differences were not statistically significant.
-This could have either resulted from stability simply not being the factor affected by bS21-2, or it could be due to a need to optimize the protocol to reduce variability in replicates.
+This could have either resulted from stability simply not being the factor affected by bS21-2, or it could be due to a need to optimize the protocol to reduce variability amongst replicates.
 Thus, to determine if stability actually plays a role in the regulation of the rpsU2 transcript, it would be necessary to repeat the stability assay described in Chapter 2.

-If stability leads to the autoregulation by bS21-2, then it would be interesting to determine how bS21-2 exactly controls stability.
-Given that the 5′ UTR of rpsU2 is sufficient for regulation, and that the stability model canonically relies on the 5′ UTR of the transcript for degradation by its subsequent protein, it would be informative to determine what parts of the 5′ UTR are necessary for the bS21-2-mediated changes in stability.
+If stability leads to the autoregulation by bS21-2, then it would be interesting to determine the mechanism by which bS21-2 controls stability and mRNA abundance.
+Given that the 5′ UTR of rpsU2 is sufficient for regulation, and that there are many examples in which the stability of a transcript is mediated by a leader sequence, it would be informative to determine what elements of the 5′ UTR are necessary for the bS21-2-mediated changes in mRNA abundance.
 As described in Chapter 2, the two stem-loops at the 5´ end of the 5′ UTR are not necessary for regulation by bS21-2.
-To identify which elements of the 5′ UTR are necessary, we will make similar reporters with various mutations or truncations of the 5′ UTR and assess their relative transcript abundance in cells with and without bS21-2 to identify mutants that are no longer responsive to bS21-2.
+To identify which elements of the 5′ UTR are necessary, we could make similar reporters with various mutations or truncations of the 5′ UTR and assess their relative transcript abundance in cells with and without bS21-2 to identify mutants that are no longer responsive to bS21-2.